mdn/yari/copy/plus/faq.md

 ## What regions is MDN Plus available in?

 The free version of MDN Plus is available worldwide.
-Anyone can create an MDN Plus account as try out a limited version of the premium features.
+Anyone can create an MDN Plus account and try out a limited version of the premium features.
 As for the paid plans, they are currently available in the following countries: US, Canada (since March 24th, 2022), Austria, Belgium, Finland, France, United Kingdom, Germany, Ireland, Italy, Malaysia, the Netherlands, New Zealand, Puerto Rico,